Vitols999/QMS-WIKI/DocFaqMaps.md

 The map server response for a TMS or WMTS service request is a map tile.
 The tiles for both service types are identified using different rules.
 As a consequence, calling a WMTS service from a TMS service must include a rule for converting the TMS tile identifiers to WMTS identifiers.
 These rules also depend on the used coordinate reference system (CRS).

+One of the parameters for a TMS tile is its zoom level described by an integer number.
+A zoom level in WMTS belongs to a tile matrix.
+The identifier of a tile matrix can be a string.
+If so, a rule for getting the TMS zoom level from the tile matrix identifier must be found and used.

 Since many servers support the world-wide coordinate reference system EPSG:3857 (WGS 84/Pseudo-Mercator, axes: easting, northing in meters), only this CRS is discussed below.

 Each layer used in a TMS wrapper for a WMTS file has to be linked with one of the tile matrix sets belonging to this layer.
-This tile matrix set must support the CRS EPSG:3857.
-If none of the tile matrix sets of a layer supports EPSG:3857, then the building of a TMS file is not possible.
+This tile matrix set must support the CRS EPSG:3857 and each tile matrix in this set must have a width and a height of 256.
+If none of the tile matrix sets of a layer supports EPSG:3857 or if the tile size is not 256, then building of a TMS file is not possible.

+One of the parameters for a TMS tile is its zoom level described by an integer number.
+A zoom level in WMTS belongs to a tile matrix in the selected tile matrix set.
+The identifier of a tile matrix can be a string.
+If so, a rule for getting the TMS zoom level from the tile matrix identifier must be found and used.
+Tile numbering of the WMTS service and of the TMS one must be same.
+Otherwise, a TMS wrapper doesn't work as expected.

+Thus, the approach described in this section is some guideline for building a TMS wrapper for a WMTS.
+It is not guaranteed, that for any WMTS service the TMS wrapper works as expected.

 A TMS file can be used for rendering in QMS several layers from one or several WMTS files.